404NotFound-Error/Daily-Record/README.md

 my first time to become student worker in campus

 2026/2/6
 my stomach flu is back, on my way to hospital
+practise blender ocean, the tutorial is nice: https://www.youtube.com/watch?v=oysCSbhXYBo